To Hell With You

 Through frost-rimmed lashes he saw a faint yellow light, and stumbled towards it.
 The buffeting winds grew weaker as he approached, and suddenly he stepped across a threshold into preternatural calm.
 His breath plumed into the freezing air.

-At the center stood a naked, horned demon with a shepherd's crook.
+At the center stood a cloaked, horned demon with a shepherd's crook.
 Heat rippled off his red skin and orange light bathed the congregation.
 They crowded pathetically toward the warmth.

 Adrian studied the scene while his fingers grew numb.
 He could recite chapter and verse the doctrine of samsara and the atonements demanded by the nine moons of hell.
-This was Sangrun’s Gaol, the maximum-security prison for hell’s most violent criminals.
+God had sent him here to suffer in the darkest orbit, forever.

 He slid down the snowy embankment and joined the crowd.
-Hip to hip, shoulder to shoulder, rich man and poor man alike clinging to each other in a shivering mass.
-The entire mob slowly churned as those at the edges pushed their way back to the centre.
+They were packed together like fish in a net.
+The entire mob slowly churned as those at the freezing edges pushed their way back to the warmth at the centre.

 For hours he shuffled this way and that, unable to rest.
 He gazed up at the night sky and saw streamers of green and blue fire.
 Planet Earth rose above the horizon, half in shadow.
 White clouds swirled over blue oceans.
 Adrian looked at the Earth and began to cry.
 He cried until at some point, he fell asleep, still held in the embrace of murderers and thieves.